-- (b) Ecology may omit a specific calendar year from calculating the baseline GHG emissions value when the data meets at least one of the following criteria: - (i) The data represents a significant difference from the average data based on all of the following: - (A) Primarily caused by a change in the GHG emissions calculation methodology approved under chapter 173-441 WAC during the baseline period that is not correctable by adjusting the existing reported GHG data; - (B) The GHG emissions calculation methodology produced a fifteen percent or more difference between that calendar year's GHG emissions and the 2012 through 2016 average of GHG emissions using the methodology in (a) of this subsection; and - (C) The change is not the result of a process or production change regardless of how large, unusual, or outside of the control of the covered party; or - (ii) The calendar year contains a period of curtailment.

-(4) Setting a Category 2 baseline GHG emissions value.

-Ecology must assign a baseline GHG emissions value based on the first three consecutive calendar years after 2012 with average covered GHG emissions during normal operations greater than or equal to 70,000 MT CO2e, or when requested by a voluntary participant.
-Ecology must use one of the following methods to set a Category 2 baseline GHG emissions value consistent with subsection (3)(a) of this section.

-- (a) Method 1: For existing operations, Ecology must set the baseline GHG emissions value: - Using the average of three years of covered GHG emissions (MT CO2e/year) from annual GHG reports (WAC 173-441-120 or 173-441-086); - Ecology may adjust covered GHG emissions using existing reported GHG emissions data when the calculation methodology approved under chapter 173-441 WAC changes. - (b) Method 2: For modified operations, Ecology must set the baseline GHG emissions value for a covered party that modifies its operations using the following methods: - (i) Existing emission unit: Use method 1; and

-- (ii) New or modified emissions unit: Use method 3. - (c) Method 3: For new operations that result in a new covered party, Ecology must set the baseline GHG emissions value using one of the following methods: - The average of the first three years of covered GHG emissions (MT CO2e/year) under normal operation from annual GHG reports (WAC 173-441-120 or 173-441-086); or - (ii) The benchmarking process in subsection (5) of this section.

-(5) Benchmarking process.
+- (b) Ecology may omit a specific calendar year from calculating the baseline GHG emissions value when the data meets at least one of the following criteria: - (i) The data represents a significant difference from the average data based on all of the following: - (A) Primarily caused by a change in the GHG emissions calculation methodology approved under chapter 173-441 WAC during the baseline period that is not correctable by adjusting the existing reported GHG data; - (B) The GHG emissions calculation methodology produced a fifteen percent or more difference between that calendar year's GHG emissions and the 2012 through 2016 average of GHG emissions using the methodology in (a) of this subsection; and - (C) The change is not the result of a process or production change regardless of how large, unusual, or outside of the control of the covered party; or - (ii) The calendar year contains a period of curtailment. - (c) Ecology may adjust the baseline GHG emissions value of a natural gas distributor to account for increases or decreases in the natural gas distributor's covered GHG emissions due to changes related to other covered parties' covered GHG emissions as specified in WAC 173-442-040(3).
+Any adjustment to the baseline GHG emissions value should be designed to maintain a consistent aggregate GHG emission reduction pathway for both the natural gas distributor and the other covered party. - (4) Setting a Category 2 baseline GHG emissions value.
+Ecology must assign a baseline GHG emissions value based on the first three consecutive calendar years after 2012 with average covered GHG emissions during normal operations greater than or equal to $70,000~\rm MT$ $\rm CO{2}e$, or when requested by a voluntary participant.
+Ecology must use one of the following methods to set a Category 2 baseline GHG emissions value consistent with subsection (3)(a) of this section. - (a) Method 1: For existing operations, ecology must set the base-line GHG emissions value: - (i) Using the average of three years of covered GHG emissions (MT $CO_2e/year$) from annual GHG reports (WAC 173-441-120 or 173-441-086); - (ii) Ecology may adjust covered GHG emissions using existing reported GHG emissions data when the calculation methodology approved under chapter 173-441 WAC changes. - (b) Method 2: For modified operations, ecology must set the baseline GHG emissions value for a covered party that modifies its operations using the following methods: - (i) Existing emission unit: Use method 1; and - (ii) New or modified emissions unit: Use method 3. - (c) Method 3: For new operations that result in a new covered party, ecology must set the baseline GHG emissions value using one of the following methods: - (i) The average of the first three years of covered GHG emissions (MT $\rm CO_2e/year)$ under normal operation from annual GHG reports (WAC 173-441-120 or 173-441-086); or - (ii) The benchmarking process in subsection (5) of this section. - (5) Benchmarking process. - (a) Responsibilities for covered parties subject to subsection (4)(c) of this section. - (i) The covered party must provide requested emissions information to ecology within sixty working days of a request.